 Students may enter the Doctor of Physical Therapy professional graduate program in one of three ways.

 Undergraduate Exercise Science majors who are members of the University Honors College are guaranteed acceptance to the Doctorate Physical Therapy program as long as they maintain eligibility to be in good standing with the Honors College and meet the necessary admissions requirements for the DPT program, including minimum GRE scores and prerequisite GPA of 3.5 or higher.
 Students in the Honors College must apply to the DPT program and submit their completed application via PTCAS.

-If you have a bachelor’s degree from another college or university that includes equivalent prerequisite coursework and you wish to apply directly to the DPT program, contact MaryAnn Venezia, Graduate Professional Program Coordinator, at firstname.lastname@example.org for course evaluation and additional information.
+If you have a bachelor’s degree from another college or university that includes equivalent prerequisite coursework and you wish to apply directly to the DPT program, contact MaryAnn Venezia, Program Coordinator, at firstname.lastname@example.org for course evaluation and additional information.